DinoChiesa/Apigee-Xsd-Validator/README.md

 ...with the inner XML of the header and body defined by the respective subsidiary XSDs.

-## Can you Generate an XSD from an XML

-Given the XML, how is it possible to obtain a valid XSD?
-I used [a free online XSD-inference tool](http://xml.mherman.org/index.php/trang/generate).
-But this is not foolproof.
-The first pass will generate an XSD that refers to external schema (ns1 and ns2 for Header and Body).
-So you may need to run the XSD generator tool iteratively until all schema are satisfied.

 ## Running the demonstration

 First, you need to deploy the API Proxy to an Apigee organization+environment.
 Then you can invoke it.